Mining Intelligence and News

 Summary:

 The Minas-Rio deposit, comprising the Serra do Sapo operation and Itapanhoacanga project, is hosted in a Proterozoic metasedimentary sequence located in the Serra do Espinhaço Belt.
-The main iron bearing lithologies are concentrated in a unit of the Serra do Sapo Formation, which consists of a haematite-quartz-sericite schist, referred to as itabirite.
+The main iron-bearing lithologies are concentrated in a unit of the Serra do Sapo Formation, within a large Banded Iron Formation package.
+Mineralisation is related to the oxide facies of the Banded Iron Formation, which is known as itabirite.

 The outcrops occur along a narrow ridge of 12km length in NNW-SSE strike and moderately dipping (25o) to the East.
 All these sequences are controlled by thrust fault systems that are responsible for local duplications, inversions or suppression of the beds.